he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/class_/Cleric.md

 ## Divine Font

 Through your deity's blessing, you gain additional spells that channel either the life force called positive energy or its counterforce, negative energy.
-When you prepare your spells each day, you can prepare additional [[Heal]] or [[Harm]] spells, depending on your deity.
+When you prepare your spells each day, you can prepare additional [[DATABASE/spell/Heal|heal]] or [[DATABASE/spell/Harm|harm]] spells, depending on your deity.
 The divine font spell your deity provides is listed in the Divine Font entry for your deity; if both are listed, you can choose between _heal_ or _harm_.
 Once you choose, you can't change your choice short of an ethical shift or divine intervention.
 **Healing Font**: You gain additional spell slots each day at your highest level of cleric spell slots.
 You can prepare only _heal_ spells in these slots, and the number of slots is equal to 1 plus your Charisma modifier.
 **Harmful Font**: You gain additional spell slots each day at your highest level of cleric spell slots.
 You can prepare only _harm_ spells in these slots, and the number of slots is equal to 1 plus your Charisma modifier.